What Is a Standing Order?

 When Are Standing Orders Used?

-Standing orders are generally used for recurring payments between individuals or to pay recurring bills that have fixed payment amounts.
+Standing orders are generally used for payments to companies that take recurring payments or to pay recurring bills that have fixed payment amounts.
 For example, standing orders are often used for the following:

 • Transferring money from a current account to a savings account